Juandavidc08/zenlift/README.md

 ___

-ZenLift is a platform designed for fitness enthusiasts, offering products, personal coaching, and resources for a holistic fitness experience.
+ZenLift is B2C platform designed for fitness enthusiasts, offering products, personal coaching, and resources for a holistic fitness experience.
 Users can browse through training sessions, e-books, and a variety of men's and women's clothing.
 There’s also an extensive range of accessories, from gym and yoga equipment to vitamins and supplements, aiming to support wellness and fitness journeys.
 The site features perks like free delivery on larger orders and offers easy account management for a seamless shopping and training experience.

 Link to live site - [https://zenlift-bb4261ea5a00.herokuapp.com/](https://zenlift-bb4261ea5a00.herokuapp.com/)